World powers hope to resume Iran talks quickly

 Russia has expressed frustration over a lack of progress in diplomacy but Western diplomats have cautioned that it was unclear whether Iran was ready to make a deal.

-Rouhani, who takes office in August, has pledged a less confrontational approach than his predecessor, Mahmoud Ahmadinejad, under whose presidency over the last eight years, Iran has faced increasingly tough international sanctions.
+Rouhani, who takes office in August, has pledged a less confrontational approach than his predecessor, Mahmoud Ahmadinejad, under whose presidency, over the last eight years, Iran has come under increasingly tough international sanctions.

-It is Iran's Supreme Leader Ayatollah Khamenei who has the final say on nuclear policy.
+But Iran's Supreme Leader Ayatollah Khamenei has the final say on nuclear policy.

 CAUTION IN WASHINGTON, ANXIETY IN ISRAEL

-One Western diplomat said a new round of talks would likely take place between late August and early October, and would be seen as an opportunity to hear the Iranian side after the election.
-It would be unlikely a deal could be reached then,

-"The first round will be warm-up, to see Rouhani's position," said the diplomat, who spoke on condition of anonymity but has close knowledge of the talks.

-So far, Western diplomats have said the next move in diplomacy belonged to Iran, urging it to accept an offer of moderate sanctions relief in exchange for curbs to its nuclear work, extended in Kazakhstan earlier this year.
+So far, Western diplomats have said the next move in diplomacy belonged to Iran, urging it to accept an offer of moderate sanctions relief in exchange for curbs in the nuclear work, extended in Kazakhstan earlier this year.

 But nuclear experts have said the West may have to refine its strategy to help Rouhani strike a deal.